yonatank93/information-matching/README.md

 # How to cite

-We are working on publishing the paper about this method.
+We are working on publishing a paper about this method.